burlachenkok/exploring-python3/python_details.md

 a = np.array([[1,2], [3, 4], [5, 6]])

 bool_idx = (a > 2)   # Find the elements of a that are bigger than 2;
-                     # this returns a numpy array of Booleans of the same
+                     # This returns a numpy array of Booleans of the same
                      # shape as a, where each slot of bool_idx tells
                      # whether that element of a is > 2.